chaitu-ycr/ai_chat_templates/templates/senior_test_automation_engineer_resume_template.md

 ## 5️⃣ Professional Experience

 **Example:**
 ### Lead Automation Engineer — TechGlobal Solutions
 **Duration:** Mar 2019 – Present
-- Architected and maintained test automation frameworks for web and API testing
+- Designed, implemented, and maintained test automation frameworks for web, API, and mobile applications
 - Integrated automated tests into CI/CD pipelines (Jenkins, GitHub Actions)
-- Mentored a team of 6 automation engineers
+- Mentored and upskilled a team of 6 automation engineers
+- Collaborated with development and DevOps teams to optimize release cycles
-- Achieved 80% reduction in manual regression effort
+- Achieved 80% reduction in manual regression effort and improved release quality

 ### Senior QA Engineer — Innovatech
 **Duration:** Jan 2015 – Feb 2019
-- Developed and executed test strategies for cloud-based applications
+- Developed and executed test strategies for cloud-based and embedded applications
-- Automated end-to-end tests using Selenium and Robot Framework
+- Automated end-to-end and integration tests using Selenium, Robot Framework, and Appium
-- Improved defect detection rate by 40%
+- Improved defect detection rate by 40% and reduced test cycle time
+- Led test planning and risk analysis for major product releases

 **Your turn:**
 > List your roles in reverse chronological order.
 For each, include:
 > - Job Title and Company
 > - Duration
-> - Key responsibilities, tools/technologies, and outcomes
+> - Key responsibilities, tools/technologies, and outcomes/impact

 *Type your experience here.
 When ready, type "continue" to proceed.*